 Be aware that debt relief companies may charge substantial fees.

-Charge-offs can be difficult, but not impossible to deal with.
 Whether you decide to negotiate, dispute inaccuracies, or seek professional assistance from an established credit repair company, remember that you have options for rebuilding your credit.

 The sooner you take action, the better your chances of mitigating the impact of a charge-off on your credit history.
 Every step toward resolving charge-offs brings you closer to improving your credit score.